Tuscany is a necessary part of any cultural education, as it has been for centuries.

 The Renaissance art movement that has immortalized Tuscany began with an architectural vision of what nature should and could look like.

 Most people get excited upon seeing Michelangelo’s David when entering the Piazza della Signoria, only to learn the outdoor statue is a copy.
 This copy of the statue stands where the original stood centuries ago to give viewers historical context.
-The nearby Accademia Gallery has since the 1800s held the real David, which was sponsored by the Cathedral of Florence as a Biblical representation from David and Goliath.
+The nearby Accademia Gallery has since the 1800s held the real David, which was sponsored by the Cathedral of Florence as a Biblical representation of David and Goliath.
 When the Board saw the finished statue, it was decided it was far too perfect to be placed in its intended niche high in the Cathedral, and they agreed another location must be chosen.
-Because of the amazing talent it took to create the 14-foot statue in marble over two years, and the fact that it is considered a perfect rendition of the human body, medical professionals and art observers alike flock to see it and marvel at his work.
+Because of the amazing talent, it took to create the 14-foot statue in marble over two years, and the fact that it is considered a perfect rendition of the human body, medical professionals and art observers alike flock to see it and marvel at his work.

 Whether you wish to visit the birthplace of the Renaissance, explore the arts, or want to see for yourself the rolling hills, endless vineyards and stone-built towns, Tuscany is a necessary part of your cultural education as it has been for centuries.
 Join us on one of our Tuscan adventures and discover the art of Florence, the iconic hills of the Tuscan countryside, and a perfect Renaissance town and its local culture.
 With Evia’s Tuscan Backstage Pass Tour, you won’t miss a thing.
 It is a fully guided tour of all the best of the scenery and art, complemented by great food and wine.
 Check out the trip here eviactive.com/tuscany-back-stage-pass or contact Eva at email@example.com.